Hengle/Folkvangr/Pipeline/Game Mechanics.md

 Smaller world size allows more attention to be placed on crafting interesting details, rather than generic modular componets and procedurally generated landscapes.

+There may be an area effect where unexplored regions of the map will be blacked out until it has been explored.

 ## Travel
 Hub areas will allow quick travel options, but after leaving the area to progress to the next area the hub will not be accessible.